cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-sysmodel.md

 #### **[PBTS-MSG-DELAY-ADAPTIVE.0]**

+This specification is written assuming that there exists an end-to-end maximum delay `maxMsgDelay` observed in the network, possibly unknown, and that the chosen value for `MSGDELAY` is such that `MSGDELAY >= maxMsgDelay`.
+Under this assumption, all properties described in this specification are satisfied.

+However, it is possible that in some networks the `MSGDELAY` parameters selected by operators is too small, i.e., `MSGDELAY < maxMsgDelay`.
-A practical relaxation of [PBTS-MSG-DELAY.0] is to consider adaptive end-to-end delays, namely, that `MSGDELAY` increases each time consensus requires a new round.
+In order to tolerate this possibility, we propose the adoption of adaptive end-to-end delays, namely a relaxation of [PBTS-MSG-DELAY.0] where the `MSGDELAY` value increases each time consensus requires a new round.
-In this way, after a number of rounds, the adopted `MSGDELAY` should match the observed end-to-delay.
+In this way, after a number of rounds, the adopted `MSGDELAY` should match the actual, but possibly unknown, end-to-delay `maxMsgDelay`.
-This is typical for latency parameters in partial synchronous models.
+This is a typical approach in partial synchronous models.

 The adaptive system parameter `MSGDELAY(r)` is defined as follows.
 Lets `p` and `q` be any correct processes: